McLean Institute for Technology in Psychiatry

 Justin T. Baker, MD, PhD, Scientific Director

-Dr. Baker is also the director of Functional Neuroimaging and Bioinformatics for the Schizophrenia and Bipolar Disorder Research Program at McLean Hospital.
+Dr. Baker is also the director of the Laboratory for Functional Neuroimaging and Bioinformatics at McLean Hospital.
 His research uses both large scale studies and deep phenotyping approaches to understand the nature and underlying biology of mental illnesses, particularly lifelong conditions like schizophrenia and bipolar disorder.

 Laura Germine, PhD, Technical Director